David Riske: Leader in the bullpen

 Riske lead the Kansas City Royals bullpen to the best season they had had in years in 2007.
 Besides being a leader on the field, he was also a leader off.
 He was credited with helping turn around Zack Greinke's career.

 On October 31, 2007, Riske declined his $2.9 million player option.
 Later, on December 5, he signed a three-year contract with the Milwaukee Brewers.
+He was part of the 2008 Brewers team that made the playoffs for the first time in more than 25 years.
+When future hall of famer C.C.
+Sabathia was traded from Cleveland to Milwaukee in the middle of that season, Sabathia recalled in 2025 that having his "best friend" Riske in the clubhouse at that time helped him transition to his new team as Sabathia led the team to the playoffs.

 Riske was released by the Brewers on August 23, 2010.

 On February 7, 2011, Riske signed a minor league deal with the Baltimore Orioles.
 He was released after spring training, and retired.